ABM4ALL/Melodie/docs/html/_sources/tutorial.rst.txt

 Parallel Execution
 ------------------

 For large-scale experiments, running simulations sequentially can be time-consuming.
-Melodie provides two methods for parallel execution on multi-core machines, available on the ``Simulator`` object.
+Melodie provides a single parallel entry point on the ``Simulator`` object.

-**1. ``run_parallel()``: Process-Based Parallelism**
+**``run_parallel()``: Auto-Selected Parallelism**

-This is the recommended and most robust method for parallelization in Melodie.
+This is the recommended high-level entry point for parallelization in Melodie.

-- **Mechanism**: It uses Python's ``multiprocessing`` module to spawn multiple independent worker processes.
-Each worker runs a subset of the simulation scenarios/runs on a separate CPU core.
+- **Mechanism**: If you do not specify a mode, Melodie automatically chooses thread-based execution on Python 3.13+ and process-based execution on older Python versions.
+You can still override the choice manually with ``parallel_mode="process"`` or ``parallel_mode="thread"``.
-- **Use Case**: Ideal for any substantial simulation task.
-It scales well as it bypasses Python's Global Interpreter Lock (GIL), allowing for true parallel computation on CPU-bound models.
+- **Use Case**: This is the default API to use when you want Melodie to choose a sensible parallel backend for the current interpreter.
 - **Usage**:

 .. code-block:: python